This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 Variations

-Dried fruits taste great when mixed in with apple filling.
-Cranberries or craisins are particularly nice and will help thicken the fruit base due to their high pectin concentration.
+Dried fruits are wonderful when mixed in with apple filling.
+Cranberries or craisins are especially seasonal and help thicken the fruit base with their high pectin content.

 Raisins, dark or golden, currants, and chopped dates, are also good choices.